-The most famous of its many museums are situated on the Paseo Del Prado, one of the city’s main boulevards.
+The most famous of the city's many museums are situated on the Paseo Del Prado, one of the city’s main boulevards.
 This includes the world-famous Golden Triangle of Art, which has three of the best-known museums in Madrid.

 Madrid is not only a city for culture vultures, however, and offers a host of attractions that should appeal to all kinds of expats.
 Sports fans will be thrilled by the prospect of a football (soccer) match at the Santiago De Bernabeu, and there is an abundance of green spaces for families to enjoy.

 The Prado Museum is one of the world's principal art galleries, housing more than 7,000 paintings by artists such as Botticelli, Titian and Rembrandt.

 Museo Thyssen-Bornemisza is located in the 18th century Palacio de Villahermosa and home to a vast collection of paintings, sculptures, carvings and tapestries by Renoir, Durer, Van Eyck and countless others.

 The Reina Sofia museum, designed to rival London’s Tate Gallery, has a great collection of 20th-century Spanish art for expats to enjoy.

 Dating back to 1619, the Plaza Mayor square is a must-see for any expat in Madrid.
 Once the scene of knights' tournaments and medieval rituals, the centrally located arcade is now home to cafés and spontaneous music performances.

 Ermita de San Antonio de la Florida (Goya’s Tomb)

 Referred to as Goya's Sistine Chapel, the Ermita de San Antonio de la Florida is the final resting place of the famed artist.
 The ceiling was painted and the frescoes designed by Goya himself.